"I believe that banking

 are imported to be sold within the economy.

-Floating exchange rate - makes domestic product
+Floating exchange rate -

 If these pots and

-pans are to be sold,
+pans are to be sold in the domestic market,

 they must be cheaper than pots and pans made in the local economy.